sujalsahu5082/NMDC-PROJECT/README.md

 ## 📌 Overview

-The **NMDC Employee Management System** is a full-stack web application built for **National Mineral Development Corporation (NMDC)**.
-It provides a streamlined interface for managing employee records, grade-wise department summaries, and secure role-based login.
+The **NMDC HR Analytics** is a full-stack web application built for **National Mineral Development Corporation (NMDC)**.
+It provides a streamlined interface for managing employee records, grade-wise department summaries, retirement reports and secure role-based login.

 ---